wpeebles/gangealing/README.md

 **Clustering:** When training a clustering model (`--num_heads > 1`), you will need to train a cluster classifier network afterwards to use the model on real images.
 This is done with [`train_cluster_classifier.py`](train_cluster_classifier.py); you can find an example command [here](scripts/training/lsun_cars_cluster_classifier.sh).

-Note that for the majority of experiments in our paper, we trained using 8 GPUs and a per-GPU batch size of 5.
+For the majority of experiments in our paper, we trained using 8 GPUs and a per-GPU batch size of 5.

 ## Note on cuDNN/CUDA Versions
 We have found on some GPUs that GANgealing training and inference runs faster at low batch sizes with CUDA 10.2/cuDNN 7.6.5 compared to CUDA 11/cuDNN 8.
 For example, on RTX 6000 GPUs with a per-GPU batch size of 5, training is 3x faster with CUDA 10.2/cuDNN 7.6.5.
 However, for high per-GPU batch sizes (32+), CUDA 11/cuDNN 8 seems to be faster.
 We have also observed very good performance with CUDA 11 on A100 GPUs using a per-GPU batch size of 5.
 We include two environments in this repo: [`environment.yml`](environment.yml) will install recent versions of CUDA/cuDNN whereas [`environment_cu102.yml`](environment_cu102.yml) will install CUDA 10.2/cuDNN 7.6.5.
 See [here](https://github.com/pytorch/pytorch/issues/47908) for more discussion.